albar965/littlenavmap-manual/en/INTRO.md

 Use the `Main Menu` -> `Window` menu to bring docked windows or toolbars back.

+The program uses tooltips to display more information on buttons and other controls.

+A more detailed descrition is shown on the left side of the statusbar if you hover the mouse over a menu item.

 The main window title indicates the currently selected flight simulator database \(`FSX`, `FSXSE`, `P3DV2` or `P3DV3`\), the flight plan file name and a trailing `*` if the flight plan has changes.

 Almost all dialogs, text labels and all information windows in _Little Navmap_ support copy and paste.
 You can select the text using the mouse and then either use `Ctrl+C` or the context menu to copy it into the clipboard.
-The information windows even support copying of formatted text including the icons.
+The information and simulator aircraft windows even support copying of formatted text including the icons.

-The table views for the flight plan or airport/navaid search results allows copying of the results in CSV format into the clipboard.
+The table views for the flight plan or airport/navaid search results allows copying of the results in CSV format into the clipboard which can be imported into a spreadsheet program like LibreOffice Calc or Microsoft Excel.

 ### Translation and Locale {#translation-and-locale}

 _Little Navmap_ is currently only available in English.
-I will happily support anybody who would like to translate the user interface into any other language.
+I will happily support anybody who would like to translate the user interface or manual into another language.
 Despite using the English language in the user interface the locale settings of the operating system will be used.
 So, e.g. on a German version of Windows you will see comma as a decimal separator instead of the English dot.

 Please note that some screenshots in this manual were taken using German locale, therefore a comma is used as a decimal separator and a dot as a thousands separator.